seanoliver/theragpt-app/architecture-design.md

 ### Overview

-TheraGPT is a cross-platform Cognitive Behavioral Therapy (CBT) application designed to help users identify cognitive distortions in their thoughts and reframe them in a more balanced way.
-The application leverages AI (specifically OpenAI's API) to analyze user-submitted thoughts, identify potential cognitive distortions, and suggest reframed perspectives.
+Northstar is a cross-platform mobile application designed to help users start each day with clarity and confidence through personal affirmations.
+The application will leverage AI to help users create and refine their affirmations.

 The system follows a monorepo architecture with shared packages for logic, UI components, and configuration, supporting both web (Next.js) and mobile (Expo) platforms.